tsuereth/glog/content/post/2023/06/04_cyberpunk2077.md

 rating = ["Good"]
 +++

-I can only really recommend {{% game "Cyberpunk 2077" %}}Cyberpunk 2077{{% /game %}} with a significant qualification -- even if you're addicted to open-world RPGs, even if you're a huge fan of the dystopian sci-fi theme, and even if you absolutely loved {{% game "The Witcher 3: Wild Hunt" %}}Witcher 3{{% /game %}}.
-You need to be feeling <i>charitable</i> toward {{% tag "CD Projekt RED" %}}CD Projekt RED{{% /tag %}}; you need to be willing to tolerate some boredom, some befuddlement, and some bugs (yes, still!), inbetween the "good parts."
+I can only really recommend <game:Cyberpunk 2077> with a significant qualification -- even if you're addicted to open-world RPGs, even if you're a huge fan of the dystopian sci-fi theme, and even if you absolutely loved [Witcher 3](game:The Witcher 3: Wild Hunt).
+You need to be feeling <i>charitable</i> toward <tag:CD Projekt RED>; you need to be willing to tolerate some boredom, some befuddlement, and some bugs (yes, still!), inbetween the "good parts."

 There <b>are</b> good parts: mechanics that're functional and fun, missions that tell memorable stories, character interactions that feel real and engaging.
 But there are also plenty of lulls, and misses, and outright mistakes.
 There's a lot of material for me to complain about.

 Let's start with the positives, though.

 Braindances!
-Or, "{{% game "Remember Me" %}}Remember Me{{% /game %}} but better."
-Cyberpunk deserves kudos for pulling off a usable memory-playback interface, and for putting together investigative sequences that Geralt and {{% tag "Batman: Arkham" %}}Batman{{% /tag %}} would feel at-home in.
+Or, "<game:Remember Me> but better."
+Cyberpunk deserves kudos for pulling off a usable memory-playback interface, and for putting together investigative sequences that Geralt and [Batman](tag:Batman: Arkham) would feel at-home in.
 Its sensory layer-switching is sadly underutilized - I can only remember one case that used the thermal layer - but I'd have loved to play more of these.

 Quickhacks!
 While Cyberpunk's combat can be approached from multiple angles, its aim-and-hack angle is definitely the most satisfying.
-Quickhack abilities take the networked-camera hopping of {{% game "Watch Dogs" %}}Watch Dogs{{% /game %}} and crank it up to 11, because - since everyone has cyber-implants - you can reset an enemy's vision, short out their weapons, even <i>set their equipment on fire</i>.
+Quickhack abilities take the networked-camera hopping of <game:Watch Dogs> and crank it up to 11, because - since everyone has cyber-implants - you can reset an enemy's vision, short out their weapons, even <i>set their equipment on fire</i>.
 Wreaking absolute havoc from a distance is a <i>delight</i>.
-I'm also a fan of the {{% tag "Shadowrun" %}}Shadowrun{{% /tag %}}-style deck upgrades and software management meta-game.
+I'm also a fan of the <tag:Shadowrun>-style deck upgrades and software management meta-game.

 And ... <i>some</i> sidequests!
 A handful of Cyberpunk's optional stories are genuinely compelling, explore tough topics and dark themes through relatable characters, and demonstrate writing strengths commensurate with CD Projekt's resume.